eeholmes/eeholmes.github.io/_pages/talks.md

 * EE Holmes and M Williams.
 Common metrics used in the Pacific NW Salmonid Viability Report.
 Virtual. to Pacific NW Aquatic Monitoring Working Group.
 April 21, 2022.
 [Video](https://youtu.be/fW3cnJcG7_M?t=1519)

-* Panelist in an [ESIP](https://www.esipfed.org/) session on "Better Science for Future Us: Planning for the Year of Open Science".
-My talk was on "Open Science Adoption within Organizations: lessons for individuals from theories of technology adoption.
-My talk starts at minute 19:53.
-[Video](https://youtu.be/hbFAkhNRpJw?t=101)
+* EE Holmes.
+Open Science Adoption with Organizations: Lessons for individuals from theories about technology adoption.
+A talk on using theory concerning technology adoption to help plan activities in preparation for the 2023 Year of Open Science.
+Given at the [ESIP Panel](https://www.youtube.com/watch?v=hbFAkhNRpJw) on "Better Science for Future Us: Planning for the Year of Open Science" organized by Erin Robinson and Julie Lowndes.
+January 18-21, 2022.
+[Video](https://youtu.be/-xyrVWjdV_Q)

 * EE Holmes, BR Smitha, N Kumar, S Maity, D Checkley, Jr., M Wells, V Trainer.
 2021.
 Improving forecasts using environmental covariates: a case study on the Indian oil sardine (Sardinella longiceps).
 Univ of WA Fish and Wildlife Ecology Seminar.
 May 24, 2021.
 [PDF](Oil_Sardines_2021.pdf)  [Video](https://vimeo.com/554782654)

 * EE Holmes and JT Zikan.
 2021.
 Using unsupervised image classification to study changes in seasonal upwelling